sc3260s16/openmp/README.md

 - Run the program three times in a row with 8 threads.
 What do you notice?
 - Try running the program without invoking the shell script (i.e. type ```./hello```).
 What is the default number of threads?
 Where does this value come from?
+- Add ```printf("All done!\n");``` at the end of the program, outside of the parallel region.
+What do you notice when you run the program repeatedly?

 **2. parallel-for**

+- Are variables declared inside of a parallel region defined as private or shared?
+- Run your code with eight threads.
+How is the array split up across the threads?
+Is this behavior consistent for multiple instances of the program?
+- Try changing the thread scheduling from *dynamic* to *static* - how is the array split up across threads now?
+Now try with the *guided* option.

+Something like:

+	bash run.sh 8 > out
+	grep -c "0," out
+	grep -c "1," out
+	...

+might be useful for counting how data gets split up across threads.

 **3. parallel-for-combined-directive**